 Sales Have not Fully Bounced Back After Reopening

-Although the lockdown is being lifted across the countries with the reopening of businesses, and ease of border controls in some nations, sales have not fully bounced back.
-Mall-based stores even take longer to fully recover.
+Although the lockdown is being lifted across the countries with the reopening of businesses and ease of border controls in some nations, sales have not fully bounced back.
+Mall-based stores even take longer to recover fully.

 Consumers Preferred Skincare Products to Color Cosmetics

 Since the perception of beauty has developed over the years, such as looking healthy, personal hygiene, building confidence and self- esteem, the “clean” to “conscious” movement in beauty will be reinforced.

 The Second Wave Scenario